-- 77. No right of entry is conferred by section 195D.
-To search private premises for property to be seized, an appropriate officer should already have lawful authority to be on the premises (for example, when a constable is exercising their powers of entry under PACE (NI)) and, unless it was not practicable to obtain it, have prior approval35 to conduct the search.
+- 85. No right of entry is conferred by section 195D.
+To search private premises for property to be seized, an appropriate officer should already have lawful authority to be on the premises (for example, when a constable is exercising their powers of entry under PACE (NI)) and, unless it was not practicable to obtain it, have prior approval39 to conduct the search.
 This could include a search of premises undertaken with the consent of a person entitled to grant entry to the premises.
-It could also include a search carried out where an appropriate officer has exercised a power of entry conferred by a search warrant or power of entry conferred under some other legislation. - 78.
-A refusal to allow a search of premises may in some instances constitute an offence of (including but not limited to) wilful obstruction of an appropriate officer in the execution of a duty or exercise of a power.36 This would be a criminal offence and is not an issue for, or subject to, this code.
-Appropriate officers should be aware of other legislation and codes applicable in these circumstances. - 79.
-The term "premises" has the same meaning as in Article 25 of PACE (NI).37 This includes any place and, in particular, would include any vehicle located on the premises, but note that there is a separate power under section 195F of POCA providing a power to search vehicles when the vehicle is not situated on private premises.
-See paragraph 101 onwards for further detail regarding the separate power to search vehicles under section 195F. - 80.
-If the appropriate officer proposes to search premises with the consent of a person who is entitled to grant entry to the premises, the consent should be secured in writing before the search takes place.
-It is for the appropriate officer to make any necessary enquiries in order to be satisfied that the person is in a position to give consent.
-The appropriate officer should record their enquiries, together with any responses, in writing. - 81.
-Before seeking consent the appropriate officer in charge of the search should explain to the person the purpose of the proposed search and its extent.
-This information should be as specific as possible.
-The person concerned should be clearly informed and should clearly understand that they are not obliged to give consent and that any consent given can be withdrawn at any time, including before the search starts or while it is underway.
-The appropriate officer should record what information they provided to the person, together with any responses, in writing.
+It could also include a search carried out where an appropriate officer has exercised a power of entry conferred by a search warrant or power of entry conferred under some other legislation. - 86.
+A refusal to allow a search of premises may in some instances constitute an offence of (including but not limited to) wilful obstruction of an appropriate officer in the execution of a duty or exercise of a power.40 This would be a criminal offence and is not an issue for, or subject to, this code.
+Appropriate officers should be aware of other legislation and codes applicable in these circumstances.

-35 Sections 195D(2) and 195G.
+39 Sections 195D(2) and 195G.

-36 Section 66 of the Police (Northern Ireland) Act 1998 (in relation to constables) and section 453A of POCA as inserted by section 81(2) of the Serious Crime Act 2007 (in relation to AFIs).
+40 Section 66 of the Police (Northern Ireland) Act 1998 (in relation to constables) and section 453A of POCA as inserted by section 81(2) of the Serious Crime Act 2007 (in relation to AFIs).